Vegan Diet: Health Benefits, Foods To Eat And Avoid

 • May Reduce Blood Sugar Levels

+Following a vegan diabetes diet can help manage blood sugar.
 Consumption of plant-based foods like whole grains, legumes, fruits, and vegetables and the elimination of animal products may reduce the risk of type 2 diabetes.
 A low-fat, plant-based diet was also found to possibly improve serum glucose concentrations, body weight, and blood pressure in individuals with type 2 diabetes (5).

 • May Lower Cholesterol And Promote Heart Health

 Plant-based diets, when compared with a meat-based diet, may possibly help reduce total and LDL (bad) cholesterol levels more effectively (1).
-This, in turn, may benefit your heart health and reduce the risk of ischemic heart diseasei XA condition characterized by reduced blood flow to the heart muscle due to narrowed arteries that may eventually cause a heart attack.
+This, in turn, may benefit your heart health and reduce the risk of ischemic heart diseasei A condition characterized by reduced blood flow to the heart muscle due to narrowed arteries that may eventually cause a heart attack.
 (3).
 However, some other research suggests that vegans may be at a slightly higher risk of ischemic heart disease when compared to those who consume animal products (4).
 Hence, further research is warranted in this regard.

 • May Reduce The Risk Of Cancer